HeardLibrary/digital-scholarship/script/python/wg.md

 ## About the group

 The Python Working Group is a working group of the [Digital Scholarship and Communications Office (DiSC)](https://www.library.vanderbilt.edu/scholarly/) of the [Jean and Alexander Heard Libraries](https://www.library.vanderbilt.edu/).
 The group provides regular lessons for Python beginners and occasional special topics lessons.
-Currently, registration is not required - just show up.
+Registration is required - go to [this form](https://docs.google.com/forms/d/e/1FAIpQLSfPgczgC0XquvLzCeXLpQc7Ojw9YdN0_uhd1Q8NAp1NWSt-MQ/viewform?usp=sf_link) to register for the second cycle.

 The beginners lessons generally cycle twice per semester.
 See the schedule below for details.
 You are also encouraged to work through the lessons on your own.
 They contain practice exercises, with answers.